 A stylish slice of history accessible only by private boat: we review Praya Palazzo in Bangkok

-A city getaway unlike any other.
+A boutique city getaway unlike any other.

-A city getaway unlike any other.
+A boutique city getaway unlike any other.

 Stretching along the Chao Phraya River banks, Thailand‘s capital is a captivating blend of rich cultural heritage, vibrant street life, an ever-evolving urban landscape, and a food lover’s delight.
 The incredible diversity of boutique hotels in Bangkok only adds to the allure, from luxurious riverside hotels with stunning skyline views to chic and design-led digs and cosy guesthouses tucked away in historic neighbourhoods.
 We recently checked into Praya Palazzo, an intimate, handsome century-old mansion now operating as a boutique hotel on the Chao Phraya’s eastern banks and only accessible by boat, yet in the heart of this buzzing city.